Hotline for parents

 emergency closures page to see if your school, child care or kindergarten is closed.

-At this stage, all schools are planning to open for the first day of Term 1.
-The Department will be in regular contact with your school's principal about the safety of the school.
+The Department is in regular contact with your school's principal about the safety of the school.
 You can contact your principal for more information.

 For early childhood services (including child care and kindergartens), our regulators will be in regular contact with the service.
 They will assess whether the service is safe to open.
 Contact your early childhood service directly for more information.